Roots and Radishes

 Please see the recipe card below for full ingredient quantities.

-Sweet Potatoes: If you have more sweet potatoes to use up after you make these enchiladas, try some comforting oven-roasted sweet potatoes or sweet potato turkey chili for dinner later this week!
+Sweet Potatoes: If you have more sweet potatoes to use up after you make these enchiladas, try some stuffed sweet potatoes with smoky black beans or sweet potato turkey chili for dinner later this week!

 Step-by-Step Instructions